 Heather Brown (1955 - 2017) was a visual artist who had a lifelong fascination with Einstein.
 After a chance meeting, she and Larry Spring had many debates about beauty, imagination and the nature of the physical universe.
 Brown eventually became Spring’s creative director, and for well over a decade, she helped Spring clarify his discoveries.
 Under her leadership, Spring’s School was designated a Museum with the intention of preserving Spring’s legacy.

 Anne Maureen McKeating

 Executive Director Anne Maureen McKeating, has extensive production experience in the commercial and non-profit art sectors.
 For over a decade she has helped to curate and program the Larry Spring Museum and in 2016 completed her Master’s degree with the collection as her project.
-Like Spring, McKeating is interested in DIY approaches to learning, and sees the Museum as both a cultural touchstone and as a community space where the creation of alternative ideas can develop.
+Like Spring, McKeating is interested in DIY approaches to learning, and sees the Museum as both a cultural touchstone and as a community space where alternative ideas can incubate.